13 signs that your personal finances are under stress and what to do about it

 Finally, once you’ve set your budget, make sure you stick to it.
 Tracking your progress from month to month can help tremendously with maintaining your motivation.

 Having a fund of cash put aside to deal with those unexpected expenses is a great insurance policy against having to use credit cards and overdrafts that charge fees and interest.
 Speaking of interest, you don’t have to lock your cash away to get a decent return – there are plenty of easy access savings accounts that will give you a modest return and the ability to get to your money when you want.
 Imagine getting interest on your money instead of having to pay it out to lenders!
+There are also apps available which help you automatically save, find out more about savings apps here.

 If you prefer the discipline of putting money aside regularly, try a regular savings account which will net you more interest.